secretnodes/hubble/README.md

 - [libsecp25k1](https://github.com/bitcoin-core/secp256k1) (with `--enable-module-recovery` configure option)

-## How to Setup Hubble in Production
+## How to Setup Puzzel in Production

 1. Fork this repo!
 1. Provision your host machine